Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \subsection{Grounding and interaction}

-\paragraph{Global notation} Throughout this subsection, unless otherwise noted: $q$ denotes the original input query, and $g$ a generated expansion (e.g., a passage, rationale, pseudo-document, or clue). $G(q) = \{ g_1, \dots, g_m \}$ is the set of generated expansions.
-Concatenation at the string level is $[q; g]$, and an augmented query is denoted $q^{+}$ (for either textual or vector-space form). $R_k(q) = \{d_1, \dots, d_k\}$ represents the top-$k$ pseudo-relevant documents from a retriever, scored by $s(q, d)$. $\mathbf{q}$ and $\mathbf{d}$ are vector embeddings of $q$ and $d$, and $\mathrm{rank}(d \mid R(\cdot))$ gives the position of $d$ in the ranked list.
+Throughout this subsection, unless otherwise noted, $q$ denotes the original input query and $g$ a generated expansion (e.g., a passage, rationale, pseudo-document, or clue), with $G(q)=\{g_1,\dots,g_m\}$ denoting a set of such expansions.
+String-level concatenation is written as $[q;g]$, and we use $q^{+}$ for the augmented query (either in text form or in vector space).
+A first-pass retriever returns the top-$k$ pseudo-relevant documents $R_k(q)=\{d_1,\dots,d_k\}$ with scores $s(q,d)$, and we write $\mathbf{q}$ and $\mathbf{d}$ for the corresponding embeddings when discussing dense variants.